 Let’s discuss each of these three criteria further to see why basing decisions for action on any one of them is unwise.

 Some companies still use range rings to trigger their hurricane response plan.
-Just because a hurricane is predicted to pass within “x” miles of a company’s location does not mean that the hurricane is a significant threat to that location.
+Range rings are concentric circles displayed on a map, spreading outward from a specific location at distances such as 10 , 25 or 50 miles.
+Range rings make it easy to visually estimate the distance from a company’s location to the eye of the hurricane.
+However, just because a hurricane is predicted to pass within “x” miles of a company’s location does not mean that the hurricane is a significant threat to that location.
 In addition, knowing that the storm is predicted to pass “x” miles away does not provide enough information to make an informed decision about a potential impact timeline.

 Hurricane-force winds often cover only a very small area with respect to the hurricane’s total wind field.
-Consider that typical forecast error three or four days before landfall may be several times the diameter of hurricane force winds.
-Triggering a significant action upon a predicted impact of hurricane force winds does not take into account forecast uncertainty.
-It is best to use a probabilistic approach for such triggers, incorporating a probability of wind impact into a hurricane response plan.
+Consider that typical forecast error three or four days before landfall may equate to several times the diameter of hurricane force winds.
+Triggering a significant action from a hurricane response plan upon a predicted impact of hurricane force winds does not take into account forecast uncertainty.
+It is best to use a probabilistic approach (looking at the likelihood that an event will occur) for such triggers, incorporating a probability of wind impact into a hurricane response plan.

-Many hurricane response plans incorporate an evacuation decision based on a hurricane’s predicted Saffir-Simpson category.
-For example, a response plan may require an evacuation of the facility only for a hurricane that reaches a Saffir-Simpson category 3 or higher, leaving crews to ride out category 1 and 2 hurricanes.
+Many hurricane response plans base an evacuation decision or other significant actions on a hurricane’s predicted Saffir-Simpson category.
+For example, a response plan may require an evacuation of the facility only for a hurricane that reaches a Saffir-Simpson Category 3 or higher, leaving crews to ride out Category 1 and 2 hurricanes.
 However, the Saffir-Simpson classification is only a wind scale — it says nothing about potential storm surge inundation.
-In some cases, a category 1 hurricane could produce a greater storm surge than a category 4 hurricane.
+In some cases, a Category 1 hurricane could produce a greater storm surge than a Category 4 hurricane.
 It all depends on the size of the hurricane’s wind field.
 Maximum sustained winds (which determine the Saffir-Simpson category) may not actually have much impact on the storm surge.

-Instead of relying on a proximity trigger to set your hurricane response plan in motion, you should be consulting with a meteorologist who knows your business and concerns.
-This meteorologist can identify when you should activate your hurricane response plan, based on a developing storm’s location, movement and level of uncertainty in the track forecast.
+Instead of relying on a proximity trigger like range rings to set your hurricane response plan in motion, you should be consulting with a meteorologist who knows your business and concerns.
+This meteorologist can identify when you should consult with your professional weather service.
+These meteorologists will be familiar with your business and locations and can identify the best time to activate your hurricane response plan, based on a developing storm’s location, movement and level of uncertainty in the track forecast.

 Thus, a timeline based on sound meteorological data would state: “96 hours before the earliest likely arrival time of 39 mph winds plus the probability of strong winds impacting your location is greater than “x” percent.”
 This takes into account forecast error, hurricane size, and the probability of it turning toward your location.